ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: measure_record_delta_time

     Queries the amount of time, in seconds, between between the start of two consecutive measurements in a measure record.
-Only query this attribute after the desired measurement settings are committed. for information about supported devices.
+Only query this property after the desired measurement settings are committed. for information about supported devices.
     two measurements and the rest would differ.

-    .. note:: This attribute is not available when Auto Zero is configured to Once because the amount of time between the first
+    .. note:: This property is not available when Auto Zero is configured to Once because the amount of time between the first

     The following table lists the characteristics of this property.